 Restaurant Delivery App

-Its most successful venture after ridesharing, Uber Eats allows consumers to search for and discover local restaurants, order a meal at the touch of a button, and have the meal delivered reliably and quickly.
-Uber first offered meal delivery in 2014 in California and launched the Uber Eats App just over three years ago, says CEO Dara Khosrowshahi.
+Its most successful venture after ridesharing, Uber Eats allows is a meal delivery app.
+Diners search for restaurants, order directly through the app, and get their meal delivered.
+Uber first offered meal delivery in 2014 in California and launched the Uber Eats App in 2015 ago, says CEO Dara Khosrowshahi.

 The company claims the service “has grown to be the largest meal delivery platform in the world outside of China based on Gross Bookings.”
-In the recent S-1 filing, it declares, “Uber Eats provides restaurants with an instant mobile presence and efficient delivery capability, which we believe generates incremental demand and improves margins for restaurants by enabling them to serve more consumers without increasing their existing front-of-house expenses.”
+In the recent S-1 filing (linked above) it declares, “Uber Eats provides restaurants with an instant mobile presence and efficient delivery capability, which we believe generates incremental demand and improves margins for restaurants by enabling them to serve more consumers without increasing their existing front-of-house expenses.”
 Quite a mouthful, as one would expect from a meal delivery service, but investors have swallowed.
-In a recent IPO, Uber raised around $8 billion.
+In its IPO, Uber raised around $8 billion.

 Increasing Restaurant Revenue Streams

 All in all, Uber Eats Appears to offer restaurants a new way to make money, reach new diners, and deliver food to their customers.
 In some instances, it may actually be the fastest way to get food to customers.
 But Uber Eats is not the only outfit delivering meals.
 Restaurants can choose from GrubHub, DoorDash, Deliveroo, Swiggy, Postmates, Zomato, Delivery Hero, Just Eat, Takeaway.com, and until recently Amazon, which has called it quits.
 (The parent company announced in June 2019 that Amazon Restaurants would close its U.S. business by the end of June 2019.)

 How to Use Uber Eats at Your Restaurant